ghattab/user-study/interaction/README.md

 Command line options:
 =======================
-The interaction and visualiztion relies on @IMHOTEP-Medical.
+The interaction and visualiztion relies on [IMHOTEP-Medical](https://github.com/IMHOTEP-Medical/imhotep).
 The source file is provided under src.zip and the subsequent files to fit the 25 MB file size upload limitation.

 -PID ParticipantID (Required)
 Set the participant ID.